Physical diagram - Fabric Extenders and Parent switches

 LACP negotiation and redundant switches

-As part of the IEEE 802.3ad standards, a Link Aggregation Control Protocol ( LACP ) was created to negotiate the channel, and it recommended using this feature when building a bundle.
+As part of the IEEE 802.3ad standards, a Link Aggregation Control Protocol ( LACP ) was created to negotiate the channel, and it is recommended that this feature be used when building a bundle.
 LACP modes can be either active or passive.
 Active mode means the switch actively negotiates the channel, whereas passive means the port does not initiate an LACP negotiation.

 You can form channels between active and passive or two active ports but not passive and passive ports.
 The port channel will not negotiate and remain down if the correct modes are not configured on each side of the challenge.